Institutional Biosafety Committee (IBC) Charter

 - Serve as a forum to review, make recommendations to appropriate stakeholders, and raise awareness related to biosafety concerns, institutional needs, emerging biosafety issues, and new biosafety requirements.

-- Submit an annual report to NIH OBA that includes a roster of IBC members, member roles, and biographical sketches of each member.
+- Submit an annual report to NIH OSP that includes a roster of IBC members, member roles, and biographical sketches of each member.

 - Support information flow between the IBC, the IRB, and the IACUC.